Text::Balanced(3pm) Perl Programmers Reference Guide Text::Balanced(3pm)

 "extract_variable"

-calls through objects, subroutine calles through subroutine references, etc.
+objects, subroutine calls through subroutine references, etc.

 The subroutine takes up to two optional arguments: